brand0new/brandonverzuu.com/content/blog/the-serverless-site-my-customer-needed.md

 draft: false
 ---

 Not long ago I published a new version of my website that no longer used a HTML one-page template.
 I had written both HTML and CSS files myself and I quickly felt content.
-The site displayed really summarized "about me" information with some contact details.
+The site displayed summarized "about me" information with some contact details.

-Almost immediately after I put the website live, I asked myself: *"What if I'd wanted to share content?"*.
+Almost immediately after I put the website live, I asked myself: *"What if I wanted to share content?"*.
 Surely I could use an existing platform to scribble down my thoughts, but could it be possible to put this content on my site without a hassle and without worrying about maintaining components like a Content Management System (CMS) or even the webserver itself?

 So yeah, I meant myself when writing about "my customer" and yes, I think that's disgusting too.
 But hear me out.

-The point is; **I delivered a product without actually understanding and/or observing what the customer needed.** If I'd just sat down for longer then 20 minutes and drafted up some ideas maybe I could've avoided this.
+The point is; **I delivered a product without actually understanding and/or observing what the customer needed.** If I would have sat down for longer then 20 minutes and drafted up some ideas maybe I could've avoided this.
 Right?
 I see this phenomenon happening around me all the time.
-Sadly I even contribute to it more then I'd like to commit.
+Sadly I even contribut to it more then I'd like to commit.
 So this made me wonder:

 > *Can I be more mindful in my development process?
-And if so, could I find a solution that actually fulfils my needs?*
+And if so, could I find a solution that actually fulfills my needs?*

 In order to answer this question I got urged myself to delve into the origin of design thinking.
-And boy did I fall down the rabbit hole.
+And boy, did I fall down the rabbit hole.

 *If you don't feel like finding out more about the history of design and how it got into software development, you'd better skip to the part where I talk about the development of my site.*